-The Town's Parks and Open Space Master Plan will provide a parks classification system for the planning, development and delivery of parks and open space resources.
-The parks classification system will respond to and support the various parks and recreational needs of the Town.
-The Town will carry out programs to acquire new parks, improve existing parks and facilities and provide public parks to meet the needs of the community, as well as to address existing park deficiencies.
+The Municipality's Parks and Recreation Master Plan provides a parks classification system for the planning, development and delivery of parks and open space resources, and the connectivity of the parks system.
+The Parks and Recreation Master Plan supports the community of parks concept where each population centre is represented by a high quality community park, along with other classifications of parks as a strategy to manage resources while providing access and choice for the community.
+The parks classification system will respond to and support the various parks and recreational needs of the Municipality.
+The Parks and Recreation Master Plan establishes the following park classifications:

+- Regional Parks;

+- Community Parks;

+- Neighbourhood Parks;

+- Parkettes; and

+- Trails/Greenway.

+The Municipality will carry out programs to acquire new parks and trails, improve existing parks and facilities and provide public parks to meet the needs of the community, as well as to address existing park deficiencies.
+The Parks and Recreation Master Plan provides the Municipality with an incremental growth strategy to maintain the desired level of service of parks found throughout the Municipality.
-- a) The Town will secure the maximum benefit of the Planning Act with respect to parkland dedication from development.
-Parkland dedication will be conducted in accordance with Section 4.3.3.3 of this Plan. - b) Provision for parks will generally be in accordance with the park classification standards outlined in this Section.

-- c) Where parks are located adjacent to existing and proposed residential areas, appropriate measures may be taken to minimize potential adverse effects associated with recreation activity areas and parking areas. - d) The Town's parks and open spaces will provide venues for a diverse range of both structured and unstructured, active and passive leisure pursuits for children, teens, adults and seniors to pursue activities of personal interest, skills development, and volunteering active engagement in community life. - e) The Town's parks and open spaces will provide opportunities to enhance resident physical, mental and social well-being and health via venues that allow the pursuit of activities that support fitness, such as sports and trail usage; social development through play, volunteering and meeting fellow residents; and the pursuit of reflective and stress reducing activities. - f) The Town's parks and open spaces will provide venues to protect and conserve valued nature resources, such as woodlots, marshes, waterfronts, and other natural features vital to a healthy and sustainable ecology and natural environment, as well as to recognize and sustain valued historical and heritage venues that have contributed to both the community's historical development and identity. - g) The Town's parks and open spaces will provide lands that contribute to more liveable, healthy, functional and sustainable urban forms amongst the many land uses within the municipality.
-Parks and open spaces will also provide lands that contribute to the greening and beautification of the municipality via both natural and planted materials and venues, and will create unique identifiers and focal points for the community. - h) The Town's parks and open spaces will provide benefits to the local economy through the attraction of visitors and tourists to sport tourism and special events; to the beaches, waterfronts and trails; to natural and heritage venues; and other opportunities.
+- a) The Municipality will secure the maximum benefit of the Planning Act with respect to parkland dedication from development.
+Parkland dedication will be conducted in accordance with Section 4.3.3.3 of this Plan. - b) Provision for parks will generally be in accordance with the park classification standards outlined in this Section. - c) Where parks are located adjacent to existing and proposed residential areas, appropriate measures may be taken to minimize potential adverse effects associated with recreation activity areas and parking areas. - d) The Municipality's parks and open spaces will provide venues for a diverse range of both structured and unstructured, active and passive leisure pursuits for children, teens, adults and seniors to pursue activities of personal interest, skills development, and volunteering active engagement in community life. - e) The Municipality's parks and open spaces will provide opportunities to enhance resident physical, mental and social well-being and health via venues that allow the pursuit of activities that support fitness, such as sports and trail usage; social development through play, volunteering and meeting fellow residents; and the pursuit of reflective and stress reducing activities. - f) The Municipality's parks and open spaces will provide venues to protect and conserve valued natural resources, such as woodlots, marshes, waterfronts, and other natural features vital to a healthy and sustainable ecology and natural environment, as well as to recognize and sustain valued historical and heritage venues that have contributed to both the community's historical development and identity. - g) The Municipality's parks and open spaces will provide lands that contribute to more liveable, healthy, functional and sustainable urban forms amongst the many land uses within the municipality.
+Parks and open spaces will also provide lands that contribute to the greening and beautification of the municipality via both natural and planted materials and venues, and will create unique identifiers and focal points for the community.